felipecao/escapayments/README.md

 Just run a regular 'grails test-app'.
 This will run several unit specs and one functional spec (sorry, I didn't have enough time to add more functional specs).

-IMPORTANT: you need to have Google Chrome installed for the functional spec to run.
+IMPORTANT: you need to have Google Chrome installed for the functional spec to run and have chromedriver running.

 ### Running the app